osg-htc/user-documentation/documentation/htc_workloads/workload_planning/jobdurationcategory.md

 [jobs with single executions longer than 20 hours in tests on the OSPool should not be submitted](../../../overview/account_setup/is-it-for-you/), without self-checkpointing (see further below).

-Every job submitted via an OSG Connect access point must be labeled with a **Job Duration Category** upon submission.
+Every job submitted from an OSG-managed access point must be labeled with a **Job Duration Category** upon submission.
 By knowing the expected duration, the OSG is working to be able to direct longer-running jobs to resources that are faster and are interrupted less, while shorter jobs can run across more of the OSPool for better overall throughput.